someguynamedjosh/ouroboros/README.md

 Dual licensed under MIT / Apache 2.0.

-Note: Version `0.7.0` removed the `with_*_contents` and `borrow_*_contents` functions, replacing them with `with_*` and `borrows_*` functions that work similar to functions with those names in earlier versions.
-In other words, there is no longer seperate semantics for accessing tail fields and immutably borrowed fields.
+Note: Version `0.7.0` removed the `with_*_contents` and `borrow_*_contents` functions, replacing them with `with_*` and `borrow_*` functions that work similar to functions with those names in earlier versions.
+In other words, there is no longer separate semantics for accessing tail fields and immutably borrowed fields.
 See the documentation for a full explanation.

 Note: as of September 2020, there is a [limitation in Rust's type checker](https://users.rust-lang.org/t/why-does-this-not-compile-box-t-target-t/49027/7?u=aaaaa)